 Rebates are paid for system capacities up to 3 MW, including existing generating capacity that has previously received SGIP incentives.

-For most businesses, the SGIP application is a three-step process:
+For most homes and businesses, the SGIP application is a three-step process:

 Reserve an SGIP Incentive

-To start the application process and reserve your SGIP rebate, you will need to submit the following forms and documents.
+To start the application process and reserve your SGIP rebate, you must complete the application online at www.selfgenca.com.
 Your reservation request will be reviewed by an SGIP Program Administrator and you’ll receive a Conditional Reservation Letter once all forms are received and approved.

 See the SGIP Handbook for other documents applicable to your business and energy generation type.